PawseySC/sc20-gpu-offloading/_episodes/06-data-management.md

 # Data management

+> ## Where to start?
+> This episode starts in *4_data/* directory.
+Decide if you want to work on OpenACC, OpenMP or both and follow the instructions below.
+{: .callout}

 Non-optimal memory management (e.g. excessive memory transfers) can heavily impact the performance of any GPU accelerated code.
 Therefore it is very important to understand how memory is being mapped and copied between host and device.

 When using PGI compiler for OpenACC this can be achieved by using **-Minfo=accel** compiler option.
 The information about memory transfers will be printed to stdout.